theukedge/shortcodes-to-show-or-hide-content/readme.txt

 It's the weekend baby!
 [/time-restrict-repeat]`

-And lastly, a monthly schedule takes the following form:
+A monthly schedule takes the following form:

 `[time-restrict-repeat type="monthly" ondate="01" offdate="07"]
 The first week of the month